Cómo tratar el dolor de cuello

 Neck pain is a common problem that affects most people at some point in their lives.
 The right neck pain treatment can help reduce discomfort, improve movement, and support recovery, whether symptoms have come on suddenly or developed gradually over time.

 The neck is made up of bones, muscles, ligaments, and nerves that work together to support the head and allow movement.
-Pain can happen when any of these structures become irritated or injured.
+Dolor de cuello can happen when any of these structures become irritated, strained, or injured.

-Pain that worsens when turning or tilting your head is often caused by muscle strain or stiffness in the joints of the neck.
-This can happen after:
+Pain that worsens when turning or tilting the head is commonly caused by muscle strain or stiffness in the joints of the neck.
+This may develop after:

 Sleeping in an awkward position.